 By Domenic Romeo, Aurora ON.
+What happens to our garbage?
 The other day I was at a local coffee shop with my wife and at the table next to us a gentleman was speaking quite loudly to his group of friends and describing a recent story in the news about an Aurora resident who reported a run-in with the Town of Aurora garbage collection contractor and subsequently retaliated by shipping his compost, recycling and Town of Aurora garbage to the contractor’s offices.
 Their conversation shifted to one about bad experiences with Town of Aurora garbage collection and how complicated the ‘rules’ are becoming related to what is allowed in each waste stream.
 Then a comment made by one of the people at their table cut through the chatter, ‘Does it really matter?
 We don’t know what happens after they pick-up from the curb.
 They use the same truck for both recycling and compost; for all we know they could be mixing them together and dumping them in a landfill.‘

 Although the comment was clearly intended to be sarcastic the sad truth is that most people do not know much about what actually happens to any of our waste after it is picked up from our curbs.
 Yes, the ‘rules‘ related to what waste goes to what streams are becoming more complicated since source separation was implemented for blue box recycling, green bin compost, yard waste, black bag (soon to be clear bag) residual waste garbage, bulky items, large metal items, household hazardous waste, and electronic e-waste.
 But there are resources available like ‘bindicator‘ from the York Region web site or ‘my-waste-app‘ from the Town of Aurora web site that can help you determine what goes where.
 You can find the reference links to those sites below.